the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 Awesome!

-You go to deploy your model to a staging env, send your example curl w/ a dummy callback, wait 20 seconds, and get your response with `"callback-id": "def-456".
+You go to deploy your model to `staging`, send your example curl w/ a dummy callback endpoint, wait 20 seconds, and get your response with `"callback-id": "def-456"`.

+Cool!

+But what does the exam actually look like?

-Cool... guess we'll check the service logs?
+...
+Guess we'll check the service logs?

 ```
 some-service-controller get logs > logs.txt